 Gilbert Alcohol and Drug Use Statistics

-When surveyed, 16.8% of Maricopa residents report binge drinking.
-That is higher than the state percentage of 15.1%.2
+16.8% of Maricopa residents report binge drinking, higher than the state average of 15.1%.2

 In the 2019 Maricopa County Community Survey, participants ranked the most significant health concerns in their community:2

 - 4% cited obesity

 - 5% cited mental health issues

 - 8% cited high blood pressure and cholesterol

 - 6% cited cancers

 Gilbert Fire and Rescue Human Services public safety calls in 2019 included:3